 The disaster events that led to Lexington County's CDBG-DR and resulting CDBG-MIT awards were the same events which impacted the state capital of Columbia and the neighboring county of Richland.
 Both lie just to the east of Lexington County and were required to develop Action Plans as part of their CDBG-DR and CDBG-MIT award allocations.
 In preparation and development of this Action Plan Lexington County not only reviewed those Action Plans but consulted with both the City of Columbia and Richland County to ensure that projects did not conflict with other local planning efforts and aligned with local recovery and mitigation objectives.
-Many of Lexigton's projects are similar to other recovery and mitigation projects being undertaken locally.
+Many of Lexigto's projects are similar to other recovery and mitigation projects being undertaken locally.
 Review of those plans and discussions with Columbia and Richland assured Lexington that the Action Plan was promoting other recovery and mitigation planning efforts being undertaken by local governments.

-Basis for Funding Allocation
+Basis for Funding Allocation Process

-Process

 This section describes how the findings of the mitigation needs assessment informed development of mitigation programs and projects and the allocations of funding.
 Lexington County's initial analysis indicates unmet need in all three core recovery categories of housing, infrastructure, and economic development.
 The starting point in the basis for the allocation of the CDBG-MIT funds began with the allocation of 5% of the total funds for administrative costs associate with the funding allocation.
 This is the maximum amount permitted for administration expenses.
-Additionally, the County seeks to provide \$10,000 to assist in the ongoing development of the updated Hazard Mitigation Plan.
-Once these two initial funding allocations were defined the allocation of the remaining funds were subject to the following process.
+Additionally, funds have been provided under Planning to address all eligible planning related costs as defined by HUD.
+This includes such items as costs related to environmental work, Action Plan development and maintenance and other program associated planning costs.

-As was described in the Mitigation Needs Assessment, two of the highest scoring hazards, Hurricane/Tropical Storm and Flood both result in flood related imacts.
+As was described in the Mitigation Needs Assessment, imacts.
 Il of the County's current disaster recovery funding including HUD, FEMA and SBA funding are provided as a result of flood related disasters.
 Flood related disasters have been the most consistent and impactful threat to the County over the last 30 years and are projected to continue to be a significant threat if not the most significant hazard threat in the future.
 Despite heavy rains occurring as part of larger weather systems such as hurricanes, impacts from winds were not found to be nearly as substantial or impactful as flood inundation.
-Even under the County's Minor Housing Rehabilitation

-Program funded with the County's CDBG-DR allocation, the primary source of recorded impacts \\\\\\ as opposed to those caused by wind.
+Even under the County's Minor Housing Rehabilitation Program funded with the County's CDBG-DR allocation, the primary source of recorded as opposed to those caused by wind.
 Based onhis information the County prioritized reviewing and considering projects that mitigate impacts from flood related hazards.
 The County considered potential projects to mitigate impacts from high winds but due to the extensive need to address flood related issues as identified in the Hazard Mitigation Needs Analysis and supported with evidence form the CDBG-DR program the County is not pursuing any projects related to the mitigation of the impacts from wind.
 Lexington County is not a coastal County and lies over 100 miles from the coast.
-While the County recognizes the significance of sea level rise, the County is not susceptible to the direct impacts of sea level rise for the foreseeable future and therefore did not consider and is not undertaking projects which mitigate the impacts from see level rise.&nbsp
+While the County recognizes the significance of sea level rise, the County is not susceptible to the direct impacts of sea level rise for the foreseeable future and therefore did not consider and is not undertaking projects which mitigate the impacts from see level rise.